knmnyn/cs4248-2020/_pages/schedule.md

 author_profile: false
 ---

+Last updated: 19 Jan 2021.

 Note that our class will be in the physical venue of LT19.
-Recordings will take place where possible by Zoom (see LumiNUS for details; there will likely be a remote attendance option; we'll see how it goes), and uploaded to LumiNUS.
+Recordings will take place where possible by Zoom and are available via LumiNUS.

 Note in the Readings column:
 * (SLP2) Jurafsky and Martin, <A href="https://www.cs.colorado.edu/~martin/SLP/">Speech and Language Processing</a>, 2nd edition. _We are only using this previous edition for the first chapter, since it is not finished in the 3e draft._